MONSTER MILE RECORDS

 First occupied during the June 4-6, 2004, race weekend, the glass-enclosed structure offers an unmatched view of NASCAR action.
 All of the theater-style seats provides audio access to NASCAR race coverage via TV and radio, along with race team communications.
 A full-service bar, wall-to-wall carpeting and a climate-controlled interior add to the experience.

-Many of the seats are autographed by Dover race winners, including Jeff Gordon, Mark Martin, Matt Kenseth, Jimmie Johnson, Ryan Newman and Greg Biffle.
+Many of the seats are autographed by Dover race winners, including Kyle Busch, Jeff Gordon, Jimmie Johnson, Mark Martin and Martin Truex Jr.